JuBiotech/Supplement-to-Stratmann-et-al.-Bioinformatics-2025/README.md

 Because Bayesian inference is much more computationally costly than the other tasks, we provide the raw samples on [zenodo](https://doi.org/10.5281/zenodo.17100887).
-After downloading extract them to the `data` subdirectory Additionally, the samples can be technically be reproduced by calling
+After downloading extract them to the `data` subdirectory.
+Additionally, the samples can be technically be reproduced by calling
 ```shell
 docker run -v .:/task jugit-registry.fz-juelich.de/ibg-1/modsim/fluxomics/13cflux:latest /task/run-sampling.sh